 This part is removable, and it’s what sits directly underneath the soles of your feet, giving you a thin layer of cushioning to help protect your feet from the seams below.
 If you need orthotics or custom inserts, you can take it out and replace with another one.

 I think we’re all familiar with this part of a shoe.
-It’s the part of the shoe that is a separate strip designed to help protect your feet from the laces.
-Something that you’ll want to look for is that the tongue is thick enough or has enough padding so that you don’t feel the laces.
+It’s the part that is a separate strip designed to help protect your feet from the laces.
+Something that to look for is that the tongue is thick enough or has enough padding so that you don’t feel the laces.

 If you get trail shoes, the tongue will sometimes be stitched in place so that dirt and debris can’t get into your shoes, but it will be loose for road shoes.